cfw-guide/ios.cfw.guide/_pages/en_US/device-selection/device-selection-(iphone).md

 Please select what model of iPhone you have below.

-Note that all "+" models of iPhones are functionally identical to the normal sized models.
+Note that all "Plus", "Max", and "mini" models of iPhones are functionally identical to the normal sized models.
 {: .notice--primary}

 <table class="version_table">